Tag Archive for: United States of America

 This report provides much needed contemporary analysis of the criticality of the North to Australia’s national security and defence.

-America’s ‘Maginot Line’: a study of static border security in an age of agile and innovative threats
+America’s ‘Maginot Line’: A study of static border security in an age of agile and innovative threats

 Borders and border security are once again becoming increasingly important to the nation state.
 Many take a default position that our coastline is our border and that border security involves merely police, security guards and immigration or customs officials.
 But Australia’s geography no longer provides the physical barrier from the outside world that it once did.